Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Leeds to York is efficient and offers a scenic and comfortable experience.
-With frequent departures from Leeds, you can reach York in just 21m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Leeds to York combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leeds, you can get to York in just 36m, making it an ideal and convenient choice for travelling between them.

 No, you will need to transfer when travelling from Leeds to York.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.